After a Parasite Cleanse: How to Rebuild Your Gut Microbiome

 The real work for long-term health often begins once the initial protocol is done.
 Your digestive system needs careful support to regain its natural balance.

-After a parasite cleanse, rebuild your gut by eating anti-inflammatory and fermented foods, taking targeted supplements like probiotics and milk thistle, supporting liver and kidney detox pathways, and monitoring recovery through lab testing — all under professional guidance.
+After a parasite cleanse, rebuild your gut over 4 to 8 weeks by eating anti-inflammatory and fermented foods, taking 30 to 50 billion CFU probiotics with milk thistle, supporting liver and kidney detox pathways, and monitoring recovery through lab testing — all under professional guidance.

 Key Takeaways